Comeng (train): History

 In 1979, the operator of the Melbourne rail network at the time VicRail, placed an initial order for 100 new 3-car train sets, with the intention of replacing the last of the Tait sets and the majority of the Harris sets.
-The contract was awarded to Commonwealth Engineering, with the trains being manufactured at Comeng's factory based in Dandenong.
+The contract was awarded to Commonwealth Engineering, with the trains being manufactured at Comeng's Dandenong rolling stock factory.

 The first Comeng set, 301M-1001T-302M, entered service on 28 September 1981.
 By the middle of 1984, 76 sets had been delivered, and some of the older trains, including the last of the Tait rolling stock, had begun to be phased out.
 Following the operational problems and subsequent failed refurbishment of the Harris fleet, the initial order was increased from 100 to 190 3-car sets, with the aim of completely replacing both the Tait and Harris sets by 1988.

 Set 381M-1041T-382M was the first delivered in the Metropolitan Transit green and yellow scheme, though the sets including 27T and 28T had been repainted (with those cars renumbered 1027T and 1028T respectively) before then.
 Notably, when the 41st set was delivered the front panels of the motor carriages were still silver-framed rather than yellow.

 The 45th set delivered had custom decals applied to the sides celebrating the halfway point through the order.
 On the side (above each door) was the quote "45th Super Train from The Met", and the sides also displayed the number 45 in large Numerals below the windows.
 This was found on two sets, 477M-1089T-478M and 479M-1090T-480M.
 These had been removed by 1 February 1991.
 477M-1089T-478M still remains in service, but 479M-1090T-480M was stored at North Shore before being scrapped in early 2022.

 The final Comeng set to enter service was 697M-1199T-698M on 24 July 1989.